a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open some windows.
 Special > Disk Copy.
 Quit back to DeskTop.
 Verify that the windows are restored.
 * Launch DeskTop.
 Close all windows.
 Special > Disk Copy.
 Quit back to DeskTop.
 Verify that no windows are restored.

+* Repeat the following cases for File > New Folder, File > Rename, and File > Duplicate:
   * Launch DeskTop.
-Select a file.
-File > Rename....
+Open a window (if needed) select a file.
+Run the command.
 Enter a name, but place the IP in the middle of the name (e.g. "exam|ple").
 Click OK.
 Verify that the full name is used.
-* Launch DeskTop.
-Open a window.
-File > New Folder....
-Enter a name, but place the IP in the middle of the name (e.g. "exam|ple").
-Click OK.
-Verify that the full name is used.
-* Launch DeskTop.
-Special > Format a Disk....
-Select a disk (other than the startup disk) and click OK.
-Enter a name, but place the IP in the middle of the name (e.g. "exam|ple").
-Click OK.
-Verify that the full name is used.
-* Launch DeskTop.
-Special > Erase a Disk....
-Select a disk (other than the startup disk) and click OK.
-Enter a name, but place the IP in the middle of the name (e.g. "exam|ple").
-Click OK.
-Verify that the full name is used.

 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Verify that volume icons are positioned without gaps (down from the top-right, then across the bottom right to left).
 Eject one of the middle volumes.
 Verify icon disappears.
 Insert a new volume.
 Verify icon takes up the vacated spot.
 Repeat test, ejecting multiple volumes verify that positions are filled in order (down from the top-right, etc).

-* Configure a system with at least 9 volumes.
-Launch DeskTop.
-Special > Format a Disk.
-Select a volume in the third column.
-Click OK.
-Verify that the selection rect is fully erased.

 * Launch DeskTop.
 Open a window.
 File > New Folder..., enter name, OK.
 Copy the file to another folder or volume.
 Verify that the "Files remaining" count bottoms out at 0.
 * Launch DeskTop.
 Open a window.
 File > New Folder..., enter name, OK.
 Move the file to another folder or volume.
 Verify that the "Files remaining" count bottoms out at 0.